-The vendor risk management process involves due-diligence activities before contracting with a vendor, often using surveys or questionnaires that prospective vendors answer.
+The vendor risk management process involves due diligence activities before contracting with a vendor, often using surveys or questionnaires that prospective vendors answer.

-Vendor risk management continues with monitoring and oversight throughout the lifecycle of the vendor relationship, and even after the contract has ended.
+Vendor risk management continues with monitoring and oversight throughout the lifecycle of the vendor relationship and even after the contract has ended.

 Third-party risk management may entail all the above steps, but with one caveat: While you choose your vendors, you cannot always select your third-party relationships, such as with customers and regulatory agencies.
-This means that you may not have as much control over risk incurred by non-vendor third parties.
+This means that you may not have as much control over the risk incurred by non-vendor third parties.

-What is a Vendor Risk Management Program?
+What Is a Vendor Risk Management Program?